Writing the Perfect Description to Rank Higher on Vrbo & Airbnb

 To maximise your bookings, you need to make sure your listing ranks high in the Airbnb and Vrbo search results and stands out.
 In this post, we’re going to share our top tips to optimise your listings and increase your occupancy.

 They say a picture is worth a thousand words, and it’s never truer than in the travel industry.

-- Keep cars and people out of the photos.
+- Choose a sunny day to take your photos, remove clutter, keep cars and people out of the photos.

 Write an attention grabbing headline

 Along with your lead photo, headlines are what guests see first.
 Here’s your chance to say something that will grab their attention and continue reading.